History of Swede Town Park

 Swede Town Park is located within the Swede Town Neighborhood and is fronted by 1500 North and Dexter Street between Duluth Street and Everett Avenue.
 The Swede Town neighborhood is located in the northern extents of the City, west of Capitol Hill and Beck Street and east of the Union Pacific Railroad tracks.
 Unlike the original block grid pattern found elsewhere in the city where the “plat of the City of Zion” dominates, Swede Town’s layout encompasses a range of grid patterns and irregularly aligned streets and lots that fit between the converging Beck Street and Union Pacific Railroad tracks.

-No maps have been located to confirm the original park layout; however an undated photograph indicates that an earlier playground structure existed there, along with a gravel courtyard where grass is currently located, as well as additional wooden bench north of the Flowering Crabapple tree.
-The photograph also indicates that two wooden benches existed near the four-square pad which have since been removed.
+No maps have been located to confirm the original park layout; however, an undated photograph indicates that an earlier playground structure existed there, along with a gravel courtyard where the grass is currently located, as well as an additional wooden bench north of the Flowering Crabapple tree.
+The photograph also indicates that two wooden benches existed near the four-square pad which has since been removed.
 It is assumed that this photograph illustrates the renovations to the park mentioned in The Desert News on May 22, 1978.